Code-Institute-Submissions/second-milestone-project-23/README.md

 3. When viewing the main page on a mobile device there was some white space on the right hand side.
 I fixed this by adjusting the margins in media query for mobile view.
 It seems however that I have a white area for scrolling which I didn't manage to remove completely.

 ## Deployment

+- To view the deployed version of [MOVEMENT]() I needed to do the following steps.
+    1. Log in to GitHub and locate the GitHub Repository.
+    2. Select jesshperez/second-milestone-project from the list of repositories.
+    3. Select settings and scroll down until you locate the "GitHub Pages" Section.
+    4. Under "Source", click the dropdown called "None" and select "Master Branch".
+    5. The page refreshes automatically and is ready for deployment.

 ## Credits